M. J. Iuppa (English), Program Director

 Faculty Advisors: Timothy Madigan (Philosophy), Mark Rice (American Studies), Jeremy Sarachan (Media and Communication)

-The program’s campus activities are supported by a generous grant from Herbert and Joan Vanden Brul and are planned in collaboration with area arts professionals.
+The program’s campus activities, supported by a generous grant from Herbert and Joan Vanden Brul, are planned in collaboration with area arts professionals.

 The Minor in Visual and Performing Arts